dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
-yeah like you said it's um
+yes like you said it's
-you know it's it's training wheels which is a good stepping stone to actually doing something you know even more innovative in the future
+you know it's training wheels which is a good stepping stone to actually doing something you know even more innovative in the future